Last updated: 3 March 2026

 - Lump sum: option to commute part of pension for a tax-free lump sum

-The judicial pension is significantly more generous than most personal pension arrangements.
-A circuit judge serving 15 years accrues a pension of approximately £52,700 per year (15/43.1 × £151,497), plus the option of a tax-free lump sum.
-This is worth substantially more than the equivalent personal pension contributions would produce.
+The judicial pension under JPS 2022 remains highly valuable in cash terms.
+A circuit judge serving 15 years accrues a pension of approximately £52,700 per year (15/43.1 × £151,497), plus the option of a lump sum.
+The unregistered status removes the annual allowance headache, though it also removes the upfront tax relief on contributions.

 For pension planning options, see our pension planning services.